|15 - 19 Jul 2024||Dubai - UAE||$5,950|

 - HR Professionals who need to understand how training can be measured

-- Those interested in maximising the training budgets
+- Those interested in maximizing the training budgets

 - Those responsible for training budgets and who need to know what’s required